DevExpress/dotnet-eud/interface-elements-for-web/articles/rich-text-editor/miscellaneous/insert-a-hyperlink.md

 ![EUD_ASPxRichEdit_Insert_HyperlinkDialog-Email](../../../images/rich-text-editor-miscellaneous-insert-hyperlink-email.png)

-Inserts a hyperlink, which when clicked, creates a new email message.
+Inserts a hyperlink that creates a new email message.
 Specify an email address (required), message subject, link text and tooltip, and click **OK**.

 > [!NOTE]